jshrdt/adv-machine-learning-A1/README.md

 In general, the while functionality of being able to train a model during the test script execution, if no pre-trained model is loaded/found, may not have been expected and lead me to quite some redesigning all over the scripts (separate OCRData class, some 'mode' keyword arguments, get_model, get_new_train_specs, and init_train functions).
 But I found it quite handy for hyperparameter tuning and  easy re-running of experiments in general without saving tons of models.
 The interactive option for specifying new parameters from the test script execution is probably not the most sophisticated solution (and is not proofed for invalid inputs), but aided my workflow in the end a lot.

-As for the use of the argument parser: I simply wrote it before we looked at using a json config file in class and by that point I had integrated it with the interactive design which seemed to suit it well.
+As for the extent of using the argument parser: I simply wrote it before we looked at using a json config file in class and by that point I had integrated it with the interactive design which seemed to suit it well.

 Finally, after tuning the hidden size and activation function, the adjustment of the batch size and learning rate brought significant improvement across all model performances by around +5-10%.